“Pupils are welcoming and polite, bullying is rare”

 “Pupils come to school eager to learn and they get down to work immediately… [they] are keen to take part in all activities and demonstrate consistently positive attitudes to their learning.”
 (OFSTED 2014)

-We have high expectations for ourselves and our children in our behaviour, attitudes and cognition.
-These link to our our rights and responsibilities as members of the school community.
+We have high expectations for ourselves and the children regarding behaviour, attitudes, and cognition.
+These tie in with our school values and rights and responsibilities as members of the school community.
 For instance, we place a great deal of emphasis on mutual respect to make sure everyone feels welcome.

 These expectations also inform our Golden Rules, which are as follows: